PCOS: From symptoms to self-advocacy. Get the handbook

 So how do these GI symptoms specifically relate to weight gain?

 Well, it actually depends on the specific woman.
 Some patients with endometriosis may experience an increase in weight.
 This could be from fluid retention.
-It could also be from dietary or lifestyle choices made due to GI symptoms.
+It could also be due to dietary or lifestyle choices made in response to GI symptoms.

 On the other hand, others may actually notice a poor appetite and weight loss from all these GI issues.
 It really depends on the unique factors of each individual.

-Estrogen is often thought of as a sex hormone.
-And it is.
-But it also has an important hand in other bodily functions.
+Estrogen is considered the sex hormone.
+However, it also plays a vital role in other bodily functions.
 Some of these include food intake, metabolism, fat storage, and insulin insensitivity.

 So when endometriosis causes an imbalance of estrogen, it can affect these vital processes.
 The end result?
 Weight gain.